-"Welcome to the Daily Show with Jon Stewart.
+"Welcome to The Daily Show with Jon Stewart.
 Ironically enough, I'm Stephen Colbert."

-Most light entertainment shows, be it morning news, chat show or quiz show, will have a host.
-Generally speaking, it's always the same person/s day in, day out, providing seamless links, interesting conversation, probing questions and needed stability to the show.
-But what if they want to go on holiday or — heaven forbid — fall ill...
+Most light entertainment shows (be it morning news, chat show, or quiz show) will have a host.
+Generally speaking, it's always the same person/s day in, day out, providing seamless links, interesting conversation, probing questions, and needed stability to the show.
+But what if they want to go on holiday or heaven forbid fall ill...
 What then?
 The show must go on, after all.

-There is another version of this where a show only has guest hosts on instead of a regular.
+There's another version of this where a show only has guest hosts on instead of a regular.

-Late Night Talk Shows
+Late-Night Talk Shows

 - The Paul O'Grady Show had guest hosts take over when Paul had a heart attack and again when he was ill with the flu.
 The show must go on.

 - The Tonight Show had several examples over the years: